 Thanks to fellow MacDonald-Eddy fan Sharon Rich (as related to her by Jeanette’s sister Blossom) for that lovely bit of info.

-My novella about sexual initiation in the South of France.
-Now out of print; I’m thinking of reissuing it as a Kindle Single.
+My semi-autobiographical novella about sexual initiation in the South of France, circa 1977.
+Now out of print; I’m thinking of republishing it on Smashwords.

 I had this album back in the 70s, the prize of my collection.
 In fact I had nearly all of the 14 movie score albums conducted by the much-esteemed orchestrator/arranger Charles Gerhardt (1927-1999).

-Auf Anregung von Leopold Stokowski begann Arnold Schönberg im August 1945 mit der Komposition einer Fanfare für die Hollywood Bowl-Konzerte, die sich auf Motive aus den »Gurreliedern« beziehen sollte.
+Auf Anregung von Leopold Stokowski begann Arnold Schönberg im August 1945 mit der Komposition einer Fanfare für die Hollywood Bowl-Konzerte, die sich auf Motive aus den »Gurrelieder« beziehen sollte.

 The Sage houses two performance spaces—one seating 600, the other one seating 1,700—with impeccable acoustics.
 This impressive concert hall serves a city with a smaller population than, oh, Eugene, Oregon—you know, the corrupt and insane berg where well-known, well-respected Oxford-trained conductor Matthew Halls was so cavalierly fired.
 (See the Telegraph‘s 9 September 2017 article: “British Conductor Sacked by US Music Festival After ‘Innocent’ Joke with His African-American Friend was Labelled Racist“; then Norman Lebrecht’s Slipped Disc post from 17 September 2017: “Oregon’s Stupid University is Seriously Damaged“; Drew McManus’s post from Adaptistration: “Are Things About to Go Sideways for the Oregon Bach Festival?“; and Bob Hicks’s post from Oregon Arts Watch: “BachFest: The $90,000 Solution“.)